Readit News logoReadit News

 Dyac commented on How we built the Black Friday Cyber Monday 2023 globe shopify.engineering/how-w... · Posted by u/dcas

-Theodores · 10 months ago
+Theodores · a year ago

 Fair play, that is impressive.
 I am generally underwhelmed by Shopify, seeing them as another vulture capitalist way of leeching money out of small businesses the globe over, but props to this animation.
 Even the work gone into making the blog post is extremely impressive.